How to Make Herbal Vitamin C Supplements

 I recommend buying powdered herbs for this.
 If you have to grind the herbs yourself, take care not to overheat the herbs as you are grinding them, to preserve the vitamin C. Your home powdered herbs may not be as finely pulverized as the powdered herbs available from Mountain Rose Herbs.

-Keep the unused portion of each powdered herb in a seal bag or glass jar, in a cool, dry place away from light and heat.
+Keep the unused portion of each powdered herb in a sealed bag or glass jar, in a cool, dry place away from light and heat.

 Mountain Rose Herbs is often “out of stock” on popular herbs, due to supply chain issues.
 If you can’t find what you need locally to make this recipe and Mountain Rose is out of stock.
 Substitute more of what you can find.
 This recipe is just a guide.
 The ingredients are real food.
 Don’t stress.
 Just make it.